 Toddlers sometimes try to hurt themselves or others during a tantrum.
 Simply give them an alternative without stopping the tantrum.
 If they hit you, just gently redirect their hitting or kicking away from you (I notice my kids are usually too overwhelmed to be effective in hurting me during a tantrum).
 If a child is banging her head on the floor, placing a pillow under her head keeps her from hurting herself until the tantrum has run its course.

 Toddlers often end a tantrum with a hug, or even laughter.
 You’ll know their fit is over because they’ll be much calmer.
-Because they were allowed to fully-process their emotions, they may even show more patience and kindness after a tantrum is over.
+Because they were allowed to fully process their emotions, they may even show more patience and kindness after a tantrum is over.

 We knew it was important to reinforce the processing of emotion with our son.
-Because he hadn’t been fully-processing things before, we wanted him to consciously acknowledge what had happened.
+Because he hadn’t been fully processing things before, we wanted him to consciously acknowledge what had happened.

 This experience showed us that our son has a huge heart and a great capacity for compassion.

-Kids get along better when they can communicateOften, his outbursts were because he has a really strong sense of right and wrong.
-If he feels he, or other kids, are the brunt of unfair treatment, he doesn’t hesitate to try and make things right.
+Often, his outbursts were because he had a strong sense of right and wrong.
+If he feels he or other kids are the brunt of unfair treatment, he doesn’t hesitate to try to make things right.

 My eldest son is also a big softie, like me.
-He takes things personally and his feelings get hurt pretty easily.
+He takes things personally, and his feelings get hurt pretty easily.
 This knowledge helped us empower him to work through those moments when his feelings were hurt.

-We were able to teach him to use his conversational skills (boy does he have a vocabulary!) to tell other kids how their actions made him feel.
+We were able to teach him to use his conversational skills (boy, does he have a vocabulary!) to tell other kids how their actions made him feel.

 He’s since learned that when he tells people how he feels, they’re much more likely to be understanding toward him.

-Our daycare wasn't on board with our kid's emotional needsWe saw results at home almost immediately.
+We saw results at home almost immediately.
 Since throwing a tantrum is a natural way for toddlers to express emotion, our son exhibited worlds of patience and calm after fully completing a tantrum.
 He was like a whole new kid.

 However, his aggressive behavior persisted at daycare.
 He wasn’t hitting anymore, but he was still rough with the other kids, and would frequently steal toys and scream at others.